-Based on and subject to the foregoing, we are of the opinion, under existing law, as follows:
+Based on such examination, we are of the opinion that:

-- 1. The Issuer is validly existing as a political subdivision of the State of Nebraska (the "State") with the power to adopt the Ordinance, perform the agreements on its part contained therein, and issue the 2012 Bonds. - 2.
-The 2012 Bonds have been duly authorized, executed and delivered by the Issuer and are valid and legally binding special obligations of the Issuer.

-- 3. The 2012 Bonds are payable solely from the net income and revenues derived by the Issuer from the operation of the Lincoln Electric System, after providing for the costs of operation and maintenance thereof.
-The 2012 Bonds do not constitute general obligations of the Issuer and do not constitute an indebtedness of the Issuer within the meaning of any constitutional or statutory provision, limitation or restriction.
-The taxing power of the Issuer is not pledged to the payment of the 2012 Bonds. - 4.
+- 1. The Issuer is validly existing as a political subdivision of the State of Nebraska (the "State") with the power to adopt the Ordinance, perform the agreements on its part contained therein, and issue the 2013 Bonds. - 2.
+The 2013 Bonds have been duly authorized, executed and delivered by the issuer and are valid and legally binding special obligations of the Issuer. - 3.
+The 2013 Bonds are payable solely from the net income and revenues derived by the Issuer from the operation of the Lincoln Electric System, after providing for the costs of operation and maintenance thereof.
+The 2013 Bonds do not constitute general obligations of the Issuer and do not constitute an indebtedness of the Issuer within the meaning of any constitutional or statutory provision, limitation or restriction.
+The taxing power of the Issuer is not pledged to the payment of the 2013 Bonds. - 4.
 The Ordinance has been duly adopted by the governing body of the Issuer and constitutes a valid and legally binding obligation of the Issuer enforceable against the Issuer.
-The Ordinance creates a valid lien on the revenues and other funds pledged by the Ordinance for the security of the 2012 Bonds on a parity with all Bonds issued pursuant to the General Ordinance outstanding on the date hereof.
-Additional Bonds and certain other obligations of the City, as provided by the General Ordinance, ranking on a parity, to the extent and as provided in the General Ordinance, with the 2012 Bonds, may be issued under the conditions set forth in the Ordinance. - 5.
-The interest on the 2012 Bonds (including any original issue discount properly allocable to an owner thereof) (a) is excludable from gross income for federal income tax purposes, (b) is exempt from income taxation by the State of Nebraska, and (c) is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals and corporations, but is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on certain corporations.
-The opinions set forth in this paragraph are subject to the condition that the Issuer complies with all requirements of the Code that must be satisfied subsequent to the issuance of the 2012 Bonds in order that interest thereon be, or continue to be, excludable from gross income for federal income tax purposes.
-The Issuer has covenanted to comply with all of these requirements.
-Failure to comply with certain of these requirements may cause the interest on the 2012 Bonds to be included in gross income for federal and Nebraska income tax purposes retroactive to the date of issuance of the Bonds.
-The Bonds have not been designated as "qualified tax-exempt obligations" for purposes of Section 265(b) of the Code.
+The Ordinance creates a valid lien on the revenues and other funds pledged by the Ordinance for the security of the 2013 Bonds on a parity with all Bonds issued pursuant to the General Ordinance outstanding on the date hereof.
+Additional Bonds and certain other obligations of the Issuer ranking on a parity with the 2013 Bonds may be issued under the conditions set forth in the Ordinance. - 5.
+Under existing laws, regulations, rulings and judicial decisions, interest on the 2013 Bonds is not includable in gross income for federal income tax purposes.
+Interest on the 2013 Bonds does not constitute an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations by the Code.
+The opinions set forth in this paragraph are subject to continuing compliance by the Issuer with covenants regarding federal tax law contained in the Ordinance and the Tax Certificate.
+Failure to comply with such covenants could cause interest on the 2013 Bonds to be included in gross income retroactive to the date of issue of the 2013 Bonds.
+Although we are of the opinion that interest on the 2013 Bonds is excluded from gross income for federal income tax purposes, the accrual or receipt of interest on the 2013 Bonds may otherwise affect the federal income tax liability of the recipient.
+The extent of these other tax consequences will depend upon the recipient's particular tax status and other items of income or deduction.
+We express no opinion regarding any such consequences. - 6.
+Under existing laws, regulations and judicial decisions, interest on the 2013 Bonds is exempt from all present Nebraska state income taxes as long as it is exempt for purposes of the federal income tax.

-We express no opinion regarding the accuracy, completeness or sufficiency of the Official Statement or other offering material relating to the 2012 Bonds (except to the extent, if any, stated in the Official Statement).
+We express no opinion regarding the accuracy, completeness or sufficiency of the Official Statement or other offering material relating to the 2013 Bonds (except to the extent, if any, stated in the Official Statement).
 Further, we express no opinion regarding the perfection or priority of the lien on revenues or other funds pledged under the Ordinance or tax consequences arising with respect to the Bonds other than as expressly set forth in this opinion.